massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 ### Sending the smart-contract

-Sending the smart-contract to the Massa blockchain is done using the `send_smart_contract` from the massa client:
+Sending the smart-contract to the Massa blockchain is done using the `send_smart_contract` from the Massa client:

 ```
 send_smart_contract <your_address> main.wasm 1000000 0 0 0
 ```

-where `<your_address>` should obviously be replaced by an address from your wallet.
-If the operation was successfully sent, you should receive message similar to this:
+Where `<your_address>` should obviously be replaced by an address from your wallet.
+If the operation was successfully sent, you should receive a message similar to this:

 ```
 Sent operation IDs: